 Why consider an integrated CDN / Online Video Platform?

-An OVP, or Online Video Platform, is a PaaS (Platform as a Service) model that provides hardware and software tools to enable online video streaming and video on-demand.
+For context, an OVP, or Online Video Platform, is a PaaS (Platform as a Service) model that provides hardware and software tools.
+In turn, these tools enable online video streaming and video on-demand.
 Think of it like a Swiss Army knife for online video.
 An OVP allows you to do many things.
 Among them, you can:

 - Upload video on-demand for viewing at any time